rkbright/richardbright.me/_posts/2020-12-22-veterans-helping-veterans.md

 Whether you are nearing separation or already a veteran, please feel free to send me a note through my <a href="https://richardbright.me/contact/" target="_blank">contact page</a>.

-I look forward to hearing fom you!
+I look forward to hearing from you!